jonrau1/ElectricEye/README.md

 Doing these scans per accounts let your on-call / account owner to view it within their own Security Hub versus not knowing they are potentially using dangerous configurations,  security should be democratized.

 #### 9. Why don't you support (insert service name here)?
 I will, eventually.
-If you really have a need for a specific check, or need a specific service, please create an Issue.
+If you really need a specific check supported RIGHT NOW please create an Issue, and if it is feasible, I will tackle it.
+PRs are welcome for any additions.

 #### 10. Where is that automated remediation you like so much?
 You probably have me confused with someone else...That is a Phase 2 plan: after I am done scanning all the things, we can remediate all of the things.

+#### 11. Why do some of the severity scores / labels for the same failing check have different values?!
+Some checks, such as the EC2 Systems Manager check for having the latest patches installed are dual-purpose and will have different severities.
+For instance, that check looks if you have any patch state infromation reported at all, if you do not you likely are not even managing that instance as part of the patch baseline.
+If a missing or failed patch is reported, then the severity is bumped up since you ARE managing patches but something happened and now the patch is not being installed.

+In a similar vein, some findings that have a severity score of 0 (severity label of `INFORMATIONAL`) and a Compliance status of `PASSED` may not be Archived if it is something you may want to pay attention to.
+An example of this are EBS Snapshots that are shared with other accounts, it is no where near as bad as being public but you should audit these accounts to make sure you are sharing with folks who should be shared with (I cannot tell who that is, your SecOps analyst should be able to).

-#### 11. How much does this solution cost to run?
+#### 12. How much does this solution cost to run?
 The costs are extremely negligible, as the primary costs are Fargate vCPU and Memory per GB per Hour and then Security Hub finding ingestion above 10,000 findings per Region per Month (the first 10,000 is perpetually free).
 We will use two scenarios as an example for the costs, you will likely need to perform your own analysis to forecast potential costs.
 ElectricEye's ECS Task Definition is 2 vCPU and 4GB of Memory by default.

 ##### Fargate Costs